Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Choices of pulse profiles

 \subsection{Our choice of profile}

 We choose a ramp waveform as the pulse profile in our study.
 The ramp waveform or a single sawtooth wave is one which rises linearly to its final value and then drops almost vertically.
-The first-order and second-order derivatives of the ramp function are respectively the Heaviside step function and the Dirac-delta function.
-We have already mentioned that although the sources of burst GWs and hence their waveforms are not known clearly, the models constructed for bursts \cite{DIM, MILL} may be approximated by a ramp waveform.
-The memory left behind in pp-wave spacetimes by a pulse having the shape of a ramp has not been investigated in the earlier works.
-Moreover, with this choice of pulse, the geodesic equations can be solved analytically, as we shall show in the following sections.
-Analytical solutions are not always available, as in the case of Gaussian pulses \cite{ZHANG1}.
+The ramp function is a commonly-used waveform that can be derived by integrating the Heaviside step function once or the Dirac-delta function twice.
+Before proceeding further, let us motivate our choice of pulse profile.

+While determining memory effects from geodesic equation, the wave profile has to be `pulselike' \cite{ZHANG2}.
+The suitable choices are sandwich waves or shockwaves.
+We can consider a ramp profile as a sandwich wave since its curvature vanishes outside its width, and therefore as a suitable choice for representing the gravitational wave pulse.

+The waveform models for GWs produced during binary black hole mergers have been constructed by Abbott \textit{et al.} (See e.g.\cite{ABBOTT1}) and several other authors in various studies.
+The wave strain versus time plots (as in Fig. 2 in \cite{LASKY}, Fig. 2 in \cite{ABBOTT1}, Fig. 6 in \cite{MILL}) indicate that the envelope of the waveform (i.e. wave amplitude $ h $), rises slowly in the late inspiral phase and reaches a peak value at the time of the merger, before falling off rapidly during the ringdown phase.
+This nature of the wave envelope during inspiral and merger phases can be approximated by a ramp profile.
+Here we are looking at the peak values of the oscillations in the waveform (during inspiral and merger), so that the envelope can be visualized as a single ramp profile.

+The advantage of this choice of pulse is that the geodesic equations can be solved analytically, as we shall show in the following sections, in contrast to the Gaussian pulses \cite{ZHANG1}, in which case analytical solutions are not available.
+We shall also find that the nature of memory (velocity memory) appearing due to a ramp profile is similar to that obtained by Favata (Please see Fig. 1 in \cite{FAVATA})] who has considered the merger of inspiralling binaries.
+In view of that, we can mimic the merger phenomenon by a ramp waveform.
+It is known that the memory grows primarily in the final phase of merger \cite{MADI} in the case of gravitational wave bursts with memory.

+Earlier studies on GW memory have considered pulse profiles representing step function (e.g. square pulses in \cite{IC1, IC5}) or profiles going over to the Dirac-delta function in the limiting case (e.g. Gaussians and their derivatives in \cite{ZHANG1, ZHANG2, MALUF1, MALUF2}, a particular pulse in \cite{PREN}).
+However the memory left behind in pp-wave spacetimes by a ramp profile has not been investigated so far.

-We now consider a ramp profile of a finite width defined as:
+We consider a ramp profile of a finite width defined as: